Existence and Smoothness of the Navier-Stokes equation using the Boundary Integral Method: Formulation of the Boundary Integral

 So, by putting the results from (\ref{BI:Integrand}) and (\ref{BI:Q}) into (\ref{BI:Oseen}), we can apply the divergence theorem to get a boundary integral formulation

-where $n_J^{\Sigma}$ is the outward pointing normal to $\Sigma$, and $\partial \Sigma _{Coll}$ is the collection of boundaries enclosing both the exterior and interior domains that constitute $\Sigma $.
+where $n_J^{\Sigma}$ is the outward pointing normal to $\Sigma$, and $\partial \Sigma $ is the collection of boundaries enclosing both the exterior and interior domains that constitute $\Sigma $.
 The first term in the integrand yields an integral associated with the double layer potential, the second term in the integrand with the single layer potential, see for example the theory of hydrodynamic potentials given in Ladyzhenskaya \cite{Ladyzhenskaya:1969}.
 The third term in the integrand is given by the non-linear potential that depends on integration of quantities within the whole domain.
 The ansatz proof assumes that the physical variables are all smooth, and so the divergence theorem applied to the non-linear term to get the boundary representation is possible since the term is assumed to be smooth.
-There may be other solutions that are not $C^{\infty}$ smooth due to the non-elliptic nature of the Navier-Stokes equation, but these other possible solutions are not considered here and instead it is only investigated whether a smooth solution exists.
 This representation also has similarities with the dual-reciprocity method used for boundary integral representations for non-linear partial differential equations, except that the dual-reciprocity method approximates the non-linear domain term by a series expansion of known functions, such as radial basis functions, whose divergence is known and so can then be represented over the boundary.

 The whole concept of the boundary integral framework requires linearity, and the non-linear third term in (\ref{BI:formulation}) appears to preclude this.
-However, in the subsequent analysis we shall see that a representation is found such that the non-linear term (as well as the double-layer potential) drops out thus justifying its use.
+However, in the subsequent analysis we shall see that a representation is found such that the non-linear term (as well as the double-layer potential) does not give any singularities particularly for the evaluation of the hypersurface boundary enclosing the fluid point in the limit as the point is approached.
+This is because part of the singularity (in the limit) from the non-linear term in the velocity of the fundamental solution cancels with the singularity (in the limit) of the eulerlet pressure.
+The other part of the singularity (in the limit) gives a vorticity term factor which is zero in the limit as the fundamental solution approaches the eulerlet velocity.
+This analysis means that the non-linear term does not give a singularity in the limit, and instead is able to be evaluated in the same way as for linear differential equations.